KamilMakiela/Python-SFA/README.md

 bayes = 0
 ```

-to calculate scores using the maximum-likelihood estimates.
+to estimate scores using the maximum likelihood.

 ## Example data

-Example scripts and datasets are stored in the `examples` directory.
-Just copy-paste them (with data folder) into your working directory and run there, or run them directly from the package directory.
+Example scripts and datasets are stored in the `examples` directory on GitHub.
+Just copy-paste them (with the data folder) into your working directory and run there.

 A portable way to load an Excel file from `examples/data` is: